rpGIS/quiz/README.md

 This app provides a display for the previously uploaded question, as well as the ability to track the users location.
 It compares the users location to the questions on button click to differentiate between close and far questions, and serves the questions in pop ups.
 When these are submitted, the entered answer is uploaded to a database.
 There are three buttons at the top of the screen that are crucial for the app's function.
 # Using the app
 1) In order to load up the app use the instructions listed in the server ReadME
-2) Go to http://developer.cege.ucl.ac.uk:31286/ to view the app
+2) Use the provided QR code to download the app or go to http://developer.cege.ucl.ac.uk:31286/ on the phonegap app.
 3) Click the blue button to load all the questions
 4) Click the green button to find which questions are near to you
 5) Click on a marker to answer a question that is within range (green)